Cinnamoroll: Reception

 Cinnamoroll was the second most successful Sanrio character in 2005, after Hello Kitty.
 The popularity of Cinnamoroll and minor characters kicked off in 2005 with a "spinoff" called The Cinnamoangels which features Cinnamoroll's friend Mocha, Chiffon, and Azuki.
 In 2011, Cinnamoroll got his own blog on the Japanese blogging and social networking website Ameba.
 In 2012, Cinnamoroll celebrated his 10th anniversary.
 To celebrate Cinnamoroll's 10th Anniversary Tokyo's Haneda Airport had a Cinnamoroll showcase showing fan-taken photos and some original Cinnamoroll pictures.
 There is also a Cinnamoroll statue that can be seen outside Bandai Headquarters in Tokyo, Japan.

-Cinnamoroll's official Twitter account experienced cyberbullying in 2015.
+Cinnamoroll's official Twitter account experienced cyberbullying in 2015, because they think Cinnamoroll will never get angry.
 A group of Twitter users started responding to the account's tweets with offensive comments regarding the character in March 2015, and the disruption worsened in May.
-On May 11, a tweet from the official Twitter saying: "Chiffon: “Morning!
+On May 11, a tweet from the official Twitter saying: "Chiffon: "Morning!
 Cinnamon doesn’t want to come all the way out this morning, so I’ve come out instead.
-I will protect Cinnamon, so I hope all his friends will look after him too.” was posted, referring to the continuous bullying due to haters.
+I will protect Cinnamon, so I hope all his friends will look after him too." was posted, referring to the continuous bullying due to haters.
 In response, Sanrio blocked the culprits.

-Cinnamoroll was voted number 1 in the Sanrio Character Rankings 2017-2018, and again in 2020-2022.
+Cinnamoroll was voted number 1 in the Sanrio Character Rankings 2017–2018, and again in 2020–2024.